-- Increase operational efficiency - To have a single, efficient and easy to use process for staff to book directly onto classroom based training and access elearning.
+- Increase operational efficiency - To have a single, efficient and easy to use processes for staff to book directly onto classroom-based training and access elearning.
 To reduce the time spent by L&D teams on centralised administration.

 - Achieve a sustained increase in mandatory training compliance - To increase the clarity around mandatory training requirements and be able to report accurately and efficiently allowing proactive management of risks.

 - Ensure elearning is easily accessible, relevant and easy to use - To provide remote access to elearning to be compatible with staff schedules enabling mandatory training to be completed at the most convenient time and location.

 - Embed Personal Performance Review processes - To embed and support Personal Performance Review processes across the Trust, including the ability to manage nurse and midwifery revalidation processes effectively.